“Just Do It.”

 Any marketing agency leader can tell you that a campaign has a lot of moving parts.
 You have people working across departments to create deliverables.
 And there are multiple deadlines to track while keeping clients updated on progress.
 Let’s just say, the list goes on.

-- What are their responsibilities
+- What their responsibilities are

-- When are their deliverables due
+- When their deliverables are due

 - Where to find client feedback